 - Just because you know your dog is friendly, doesn’t mean other people will assume the same.
 So keep him on a leash when around other people or other dogs, or clearly communicate to them that he’s no trouble.

 Having been cooped up in the car for hours, he’ll be dying for a pee and ready to stretch his legs.
-So before you set up camp, give him a treat and take him for a walk around the site to get him used to all the exciting new smells and sounds.
+So before you set up camp, give him a treat and take him for a walk.
+A stroll around the site will get him used to all the exciting new smells and sounds.
 For campsite exploration you will need a few bits of basic dog camping gear:

 It’s essential that your dog has a good collaron at all times – not only does it enable you to keep Scrappy-Doo under control, but it will also have important details on the tag.